 Back to basics: What are equities?

-When an investor buys a bond, they are effectively providing a company with a loan.
-If everything goes well, they receive an income and their money back at the end.
-With shares (also know as equities), investors own part of the company.
+When an investor buys a share (also know as ‘equity’), they become a part owner of that company.
 This entitles them to a share of any profits (via dividends) and to participate in the company’s growth.
 However, this also works the other way – if a company does badly, investors will see their investment depreciate.

 If you want to track the dividend policy of a company, you can do it by using the dividend payout ratio.
 This operates in two ways, one at the level of one individual share, and the other at the level of the company as a whole (though both should give the same result!).The inverse of the dividend payout ratio is called the retention ratio.
 Whichever one of these you choose to use, they are valuable analysis tools.